chankruze/G-FRAMEWORK/README.md

 # G-FRAMEWORK
-Download Videos From Yooutube Server
+**Download Videos From Youtube Server**

-1. COPY G-FRAMEWORK.EXE INTO THE FOLDER WHERE THE VIDEO WILL BE DOWNLOADED.
+1. Cpoy G-FRAMEWORK.exe to the folder where you want to download videos or use destination folder argument.

-2. OPEN COMMAND PROMPT THERE.
+2. Open Command Prompt there.

-3. INPUT COMMAND "G-FRAMEWORK HTTPS://EXAMPLE.COM/VIDEOS"
+3. Input Command "G-FRAMEWORK HTTPS://EXAMPLE.COM/VIDEOS"
-   **REPLACE HTTPS://EXAMPLE.COM/VIDEOS WITH YOUR LINK.**
+   **REPLACE HTTPS://EXAMPLE.COM/VIDEOS with your Youtube link.**